metaconsciousgroup/lab-website/content/authors/yudi_xie/_index.md

 - Grad Students
 ---

-Yudi Xie (谢禹) is a Ph.D. student at the Department of Brain and Cognitive Sciences, Massachusetts Institute of Technology.
-Before graduate school, Yudi got his bachelor's degree in Physics from the University of Science and Technology of China.
+I am a Ph.D. student at the Department of Brain and Cognitive Sciences, Massachusetts Institute of Technology.
+Before graduate school, I got my bachelor's degree in Physics from the University of Science and Technology of China.

-In grad school, Yudi is particularly interested in several questions.
+I am particularly interested in several questions.
 For example, how does the brain learn, maintain, and manipulate mental abstractions about surroundings?
 How does the brain transform highly abstract plans into continuous high-dimensional motor output?
 How does intrinsic motivation guide learning?
-Currently, Yudi is working with Prof. Robert Guangyu Yang on building artificial neural network models of working memory to investigate how we flexibly store and manipulate information.
+Currently, I am working with Prof. Robert Guangyu Yang on building artificial neural network models of working memory to investigate how we flexibly store and manipulate information.